-One of the main objectives of the CEBS is to promote convergence of supervisory rules and practices.
-The aim should be to eliminate or reduce differences as much as possible. dictability of the EU regulatory system - which is another area where the CEBS is doing important work.
-Another practical example of how to reduce the regulatory burden would be for countries to agree on a common and centralised reporting standard for large cross-border groups.
+Still, the aim should be to eliminate or reduce as much as possible these differences.
+Remaining differences in supervisory practices between countries should be clearly disclosed in order to improve the predictability of the EU regulatory system - which is another area where the CEBS is doing important work.
+Another practical example on how to reduce the regulatory burden would be for countries to agree on a common and centralised reporting standard for large cross-border groups.

-THE HOME-HOST RELATIONSHIP ...
+The home-host relationship...

-The home-host relationship is about how to divide tasks, powers and responsibility between different countries.
 The home-host relationship is the underlying theme running through a number of issues in the regulatory debate.
-Broadly speaking, the home-host relationship is about how to divide tasks, powers and responsibility between different countries when it comes to supervising, monitoring and, in the worst case, sorting out financial institutions in distress.
+Broadly speaking, the home-host relationship is about how we should divide tasks, powers and responsibility between different countries when it comes to supervising, monitoring and, in the worst case, sorting out financial institutions in distress.

-Formally, the home-host relationship only refers to the division of responsibility between supervisors, which is currently based on the principle of home country control.
+Formally, the home-host relationship only refers to the division of responsibility between supervisors, which currently is based on the principle of home country control.
 The home country is the country where the bank is licensed.
 For a bank, this means that the home country is responsible for supervising the bank and its foreign branches.
 The home country's deposit insurance also covers its banks' foreign branches.
 In the case of a group, it means that the home country is also responsible for supervising the entire group on a consolidated basis, while the host countries are responsible for their respective subsidiary banks and deposits.
-This autumn, the CEBS is finalising the so-called home-host paper giving guidance on how the home-host supervisory relationship should be arranged given existing EU legislation.
+At this very moment, the CEBS is drafting the so-called home-host paper giving guidance on how the home-host supervisory relationship should be arranged given existing EU legislation.

-Even if there are no legally-binding rules regarding the relationship between countries in crisis management or crisis resolution, these aspects of regulatory involvement have borrowed the terminology of the supervisory home-host concept.
-For example, when discussing lender of last resort in crisis management and burden sharing in crisis resolution, references are made to home and host central banks and finance ministries, respectively.
+Even if there are no legally binding rules regarding the relationship between countries in crisis management or crisis resolution, these aspects of regulatory involvement have borrowed the terminology of the supervisory home-host concept.
+For example, when discussing lender of last resort in crisis management and burden sharing in crisis resolution we now talk about home and host central banks and finance ministries, respectively.
 This is natural, since legally the financial liabilities for a group are ultimately carried by the parent bank.
-Of course, a parent can choose to let a subsidiary fail, but it will then have to bear the capital loss.
+Of course, a parent can choose to default a subsidiary, but it will then have to bear the capital loss.
 Subsequently, in practice, the ultimate public responsibility over a group rests with the home country.

-...
-COMES UNDER STRAIN ...
+... comes under strain...

-The home country principle was not designed for a fully integrated market.
 At first glance, the home country principle seems very neat.
-But a closer look reveals that this set-up was not designed for a fully integrated market.
+But take a closer look and you will see signs that this set-up was not designed for a fully integrated market.
 Essentially, there is a gap between, on the one hand, legal powers and mandates and, on the other hand, de facto abilities and responsibilities.
 Home countries are given powers over branches and subsidiaries but might be unable or unwilling to use them, while host countries are losing powers that they have been willing to use.
-This gap becomes a problem once there is a banking group or bank that is systemically relevant in a host country (see table 1).
-Even if there are not so many of these cases yet, the number will most certainly increase.
+This gap becomes a problem once you have a banking group or bank that is systemically relevant in a host country (see table 1).
+Even if there are not so many of these cases yet, I am convinced that the number will increase.
 The potential conflicts of interest and coordination problems are of many kinds.
-Below are some examples:
+Let me give you some examples: